johnmathews/johnmathews.github.io.old/content/pages/about.md

 In 2014 I began working on financial audits of banking clients and in 2017 I qualified as an accountant.

-I'm on [Angel List](https://angel.co/john-mathews-3) and [LinkedIn](https://www.linkedin.com/in/johnmathews1), and my most recent projects are on [GitHub](http://www.github.com/johnmathews).
+I'm on [AngelList](https://angel.co/john-mathews-3) and [LinkedIn](https://www.linkedin.com/in/johnmathews1), and my most recent projects are on [GitHub](http://www.github.com/johnmathews).
 My CV is available to [download](https://drive.google.com/file/d/0B2dxj_prWJiwUlZOaTRxNHYxa3c/view?usp=sharing).

 Information about my current role is [here]({filename}../articles/pangea.md).
 Information about my work researching silos and granular flows can be found [here]({filename}../articles/silos.md).
 If you'd like to know when I publish something new on this site, please [subscribe]({filename}../pages/subscribe.md) for updates.
 I don't send emails as often as I make new posts.